 Targeted therapy for Waldenstrom macroglobulinemia includes monoclonal antibodies.
 A monoclonal antibody is a type of targeted therapy.
 It is directed against a specific protein in the cancer cells, and it does not affect cells that do not have that protein.
 Rituximab (Rituxan) is a monoclonal antibody used to treat many different types of B-cell lymphoma.

 Rituximab works by targeting a molecule on the surface of cells called CD20.
-When the antibody attaches to CD20, some lymphoma cells die and others appear to become more susceptible to chemotherapy.
+When the antibody attaches to CD20, some lymphoma cells are destroyed, and others appear to become more susceptible to chemotherapy.
 Rituximab can be used either alone or in combination with chemotherapy for people with Waldenstrom macroglobulinemia.
-Although it is effective by itself, there is increasing evidence that rituximab works better when combined with chemotherapy to treat most types of B-cell lymphomas.
+Although it is effective by itself, there is increasing evidence that rituximab works better when combined with chemotherapy to treat many types of B-cell lymphomas.

 Other anti-CD20 antibodies work in similar ways and include obinutuzumab (Gazyva), ofatumumab (Arzerra), and rituximab-abbs (Truxima).

-Ibrutinib (Imbruvica) is a type of targeted therapy called a kinase inhibitor.
-It targets Bruton’s tyrosine kinase (BTK) proteins in cancerous B cells and is approved to treat Waldenstrom macroglobulinemia.
+Ibrutinib (Imbruvica) and zanubrutinib (Brukinsa) are a type of targeted therapy called a kinase inhibitor.
+These drugs target Bruton’s tyrosine kinase (BTK) proteins in cancerous B cells and are approved to treat Waldenstrom macroglobulinemia.
 Bortezomib (Velcade) is another type of targeted therapy called a proteasome inhibitor, targeting specific enzymes called proteasomes that digest proteins in the cells.

 Talk with your doctor about possible side effects for each targeted therapy and how they can be managed.

-Transplantation is only used in certain cases of Waldenstrom macroglobulinemia, because most patients are older, the treatment does not work equally well for each patient, and there are serious risks with this treatment.
+Transplantation is only used in certain cases of Waldenstrom macroglobulinemia because most patients are older, the treatment does not work equally well for each patient, and there are serious risks with this treatment.
 Side effects depend on the type of transplant, your general health, and other factors.
-Learn more about the basics of bone marrow and stem cell transplantation.
+Learn more about the basics of a stem cell and bone marrow transplant.

 Palliative treatments vary widely and often include medication, nutritional changes, relaxation techniques, emotional and spiritual support, and other therapies.
 For instance, plasma exchange (described above) is a type of supportive care.
-You may also receive palliative treatments similar to those meant to get rid of the cancer, such as chemotherapy.
+You may also receive palliative treatments, such as chemotherapy, to improve symptoms.

 During treatment, your health care team may ask you to answer questions about your symptoms and side effects and to describe each problem.
 Be sure to tell the health care team if you are experiencing a problem.
 This helps the health care team treat any symptoms and side effects as quickly as possible.
 It can also help prevent more serious problems in the future.

-Your treatment plan may include a combination of different drugs to treat the cancer.
-Palliative care, also called supportive care, will also be important to help relieve symptoms and side effects.
+Your treatment plan may include a combination of different medications to treat the cancer.
+Palliative and supportive care will also be important to help relieve symptoms and side effects.

-For most people, this diagnosis is very stressful and difficult.
-You and your family are encouraged to talk about how you are feeling with doctors, nurses, social workers, or other members of the health care team.
-It may also be helpful to talk with other patients, including through a support group or other peer support program.
+For many people, this diagnosis is very stressful and difficult.
+You and your family are encouraged to talk about how you are feeling with doctors, nurses, social workers, or other members of your health care team.
+It may also be helpful to talk with other patients, such as through a support group or other peer support program.